Cangrejeros de Santurce (baseball): Emergence of Cepeda; Gómez's latter career

 In the 1964–65 season, the team signed Marv Staehle to reinforce a team that included Geigel, Martín Beltrán and Félix Maldonado.
 Cepeda only participated in a small number of games before being inactivated due to injury.
 Santurce won the pennant and advanced to the playoffs, where they defeated San Juan in the semifinals and went on to win the final series against the Indios.
 On January 9, 1965, the team was involved in an uncommon historic event, when Mayagüez's first baseman, Fred Hopke, did not receive the ball once, going throughout the game without recording an assist or out at first base.
 Staehle was the league's MVP, while Pizarro was the team's dominant pitcher.
 Olmo returned to the manager office in 1965–66, but the team struggled during the initial half, losing ten straight games to open the season, being unable to recover, finishing last in the standing.
 This was Olmo's final participation with the Cangrejeros.
-In the 1966–67 season, the team developed a working agreement with the Baltimore Orioles, which was product of Earl Weaver being signed to serve as manager.
+In the 1966–67 season, the team developed a working agreement with the Baltimore Orioles, which was a bi-product of Earl Weaver being signed to serve as manager.
 Santurce finished second in the regular season, losing a tie-breaker for the first place.
 In the semifinals, they defeated Arecibo in straight games to advance.
 The Cangrejeros won the championship against regular-reason champion, Leones de Ponce.
 The pitching staff, which included Pizzaro and Gómez, was responsible for this success, averaging a combined 1.93 ERA during the first two halves.
 Tony Pérez was selected the league's MVP, playing third base in a line up that included Cepeda, Gilberto Torres and Dave May.
 In 1967–68, Santurce won the regular season championship.
 After eliminating Ponce in the semifinals, the team lost the final series to Caguas.
 Cepeda's offense was instrumental in the team's success, particularly during the semifinal series.
 In the 1968–69 season, the Cangrejeros were managed by Frank Robinson.
 The team won the regular season title by earning their best record up to that year, but lost their semifinal series against the Senadores.
 Its pitcher, Jim Palmer, threw the first no-hitter in franchise history.